The Guardian - Protection Dogs

 ‘I have a pit bull, and I would love to teach it protection work to protect me and I think it would be good for my dog’ (a common request with lots of breeds)

 All scary stuff, from people who just haven’t got a clue about the law or the risks of having trained protection dogs.
-But all had been influenced by what they had heard in the pub, seen on the net and in films.
+But have all been influenced by what they had heard in the pub, seen on the net and in films.

 In the UK the law is so complex, and well beyond the scope of this blog, you can’t simply let your dog bite someone, if you feel worried or hear ‘hurty words’.
 The areas you need to consider are far too complex to give it justice here.
 But wrong doers must be committing an arrestable offence, and the dog is just there to protect you, if attacked.
 Proportionality has to be considered.
 So it should ideally be on a lead, so you have some control.
-Since there are real risks of using excessive force where dogs are involved and you could find yourself being prosecuted.
-Being sued, receiving custodial sentences and being banned from dog ownership, and in most cases the animal – ‘the innocent victim’ will be put to sleep.
-It is very easy for a good lawyer to argue “Grossly disproportionate” use of force for instances where dogs are involved, especially if the dog ‘savages’ someone rather than just holding them by the forearm.
+Since there are real risks of using excessive force where dogs are involved, and you could find yourself being prosecuted.
+Being sued, receiving custodial sentences and being banned from dog ownership – and in most cases the animal – ‘the innocent victim’ will be put to sleep.
+It’s all very easy for a good lawyer to argue “Grossly disproportionate” use of force for instances where dogs are involved, especially if the dog ‘savages’ someone rather than just holding them by the forearm.

 Owners of dogs, whether trained in protection or not, should have a very clear understanding of the Dangerous Dogs Act 1992 and should remember this doesn’t just apply to banned breeds.
-The Dangerous Dogs Act 1991 makes it an offence that if a dog causes a person to have ‘reasonable apprehension’ of injury, even if no actual injury occurs.
+The Dangerous Dogs Act 1991 makes it an offence, if a dog causes a person to have ‘reasonable apprehension’ of injury, even if no actual injury occurs.
 So people who think it is ‘big and clever’ or shows what a ‘tough guy’ they are, when their dog barks and snarls at an innocent bystander, should really think again!

-Everyone showing off with their dogs doing tricks or biting people in padded suits these days, seem to have social media accounts (Facebook, TikTok and YouTube and others) where they ‘proudly’ show off what they have been doing with their dogs (many trying to get subscribers, rather than having a proper job).
+Everyone showing off with their dogs doing tricks or biting people in padded suits these days, seem to have social media accounts (Facebook, TikTok and YouTube and others) where they ‘proudly’ showing off what they have been doing with their dogs (many even trying to get subscribers, rather than getting a proper job).
 All this evidence, makes it so very easy for the Police or any Insurance Investigator to find out exactly what they have been doing with their dogs in their spare time – should something go wrong and their pseudo pet bites someone….

 While arguably there should be legislation to stop just anyone from breeding, owning or training protection dogs to try and reduce the number of incidents, where dogs are clearly being used as weapons (or accidentally biting innocent people).
 For despite every effort the authorities make, there will always be people who will have ‘protection dogs’ for all the wrong reasons or simply having dogs they cannot manage.
 Notably, councils have an obligation under Section 17 of the Crime and Disorder Act 1998 to do all they reasonably can to reduce crime and disorder.
-So arguably Councils, should do more to control this; by enquiring more with regards to who, why, where and what the dogs are being trained for (are the persons qualified and upstanding members of society).
-As the Council should be aware, and may even require planning permission for the activity.
+So arguably Councils, should do more to control this; by inquiring more with regards to who, why, where and what dogs are being trained for (are the persons ‘qualified’ and upstanding members of society).
+Since the Council should be aware, and may even require planning permission for the activity.

 Commerce has long understood that following an ACPO statement made many years ago, that industry needs to take more responsibility for their own security, rather than relying on the Police.
 However, rightly or wrongly, many people have the perception that crime is out of control.
-So rather than taking the law into their own hands, civilians should in the first instance speak to their local police for crime prevention advice, which is normally provided free of charge and should be delivered by a trained professional.
-If they’re not happy, they should lobby their MP to make our country safer for everyone.
+So rather than taking the law into their own hands, civilians should speak to their local police for crime prevention advice, which is normally provided free of charge and should be delivered by a trained professional – If they’re not happy, they should lobby their MP to make our whole country safer for everyone.
 Risks can be reduced by using environmental, physical and psychological strategies.
 Not forgetting the ‘way you live your life’, and those you associate with.
 All of which are likely to be far cheaper and less risky than owning a ‘protection dog’.
 Just as many people are turning to dogs for protection, similarly criminals are using them to intimidate.
 Just take a long hard look at the people you may have seen in the media or walking down your local high street with certain ‘types’ of dog and make up your own mind.

 Remember that once a dog has been trained to bite, there is no going back.
 The dog is no longer a pet in the true sense of the word (sadly so many end up in rescue centers) which is one of the reasons why so many military dogs are put to sleep once retired.
 The risks are considered too high.